Cisco ISE hardware and virtual appliance requirements

 Hyper-V (Microsoft) |

 Cisco ISE must be deployed on Nutanix AHV using the standard Cisco ISE .iso image.
-Deploying Cisco ISE using OVA templates is not supported on Nutanix AHV.
+You cannot deploy Cisco ISE using OVA templates on Nutanix AHV.

 Evaluation |